zheland/rust-webrtc-client-server-example/README.md

 - [x] Sender-Client-To-Server WebRTC-connection,
 - [x] Sender-Client-To-Server text,
 - [x] Sender-Client-To-Server video,
+- [x] Sender-Client-To-Server audio,
-- [ ] Sender-Client-To-Server audio,
+- [ ] Sender-Client-To-Server video and audio as a single stream,
 - [x] Server-To-Receiver-Client WebRTC-connection,
 - [x] Server-To-Receiver-Client text,
 - [x] Server-To-Receiver-Client video,
+- [x] Server-To-Receiver-Client audio,
-- [ ] Server-To-Receiver-Client audio,
+- [ ] Server-To-Receiver-Client video and audio as a single stream,
 - [x] Each Sender-Client paired with the Receiver-Client,
 - [x] Data transfer from Sender-Client to Receiver-Client via server,
 - [x] Media transfer from Sender-Client to Receiver-Client via server.